ni/nimble/specs/examples/README.md

 Pros:
 - Easier to open on mobile devices
-- More relaible manual stress test environment (don't have to consider additional injected page content)
+- More reliable manual stress test environment (don't have to consider additional injected page content)

 Cons:
 - Our current GitHub pages build is very large.
 Should research shrinking the size before adding significantly more content.